t-mart/wap/docs/config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 **Required**.
 The project id as found on your CurseForge addon's page.
-This field tells wap what addon page to upload to.
+This field tells wap what addon project to upload to.

 .. image:: _static/where-to-find-project-id.png
   :alt: Where to find your CurseForge project id